nasa/MLMCPy/docs/modular_example.rst

 Step 5: Generate model inputs and aggregate model outputs to compute estimators
 ---------------------------------------------------------------

 With ``sample_sizes`` defined in Step 4, MLMC can now be used to generate inputs for each level.
-These inputs will then be used by the model's evaluate function the model outputs per level.
+These inputs will then be used by the model's evaluate function to calculate the ``model_outputs_per_level``.
 The ``model_outputs_per_level`` are then used to estimate the maximum displacement using the ``compute_estimators`` method.
 Here, MLMC is able to obtain an estimate with the same level of precision that was calculated using the Monte Carlo Step 2.

 .. code-block:: python